 Ski Mountaineering?
 Ski Rando?
 SkiMo?
 One source of confusion around the sport is the name.
 What is this sport really called?
 For the most part, it is neither mountaineering or touring.
 It’s even been called Ski Running, but this isn’t entirely true either.
 The governing body is the ISMF, International Ski Mountaineering Federation.
 To me, it’s just skimo.

 So what is it?
 It’s basically performance-oriented ski touring with the following objectives: go uphill, use ski touring as exercise, and combine different mountain(eering) skills while on skis.
 Note that there is nothing here about going downhill.
 This may be the stumbling block for people.
 Most people go skiing to, well, go skiing.
 Skiing implies going down.
-In my opinion, after ten years doing this sport, and speaking with many friends about it – the goals of a typical day on skimo gear is to train, skin uphill, climb some peak, quickly do some big tour and/or traverse, or prepare for a race.
+In my opinion, after twenty years doing this sport, and speaking with many friends about it – the goals of a typical day on skimo gear is to train, skin uphill, climb some peak, quickly do some big tour and/or traverse, or prepare for a race.
 The downhill part is an afterthought.
 If it’s good, awesome.
 If not, oh well.

 When you remove the downhill focus from skiing, it is fundamentally a different sport.
 It opens up endless potential for what you can do in the winter on skis.
 Clearly, this sounds like an activity for a specific kind of person… uphill people.
 But consider this, skimo is basically trail and mountain running in the winter.
-And trail running isn’t just for uphill people.

 It’s always a powder day!